brennoli-zhaw/ml-2-project/readme.md

+# Setup
+This section contains information about how to setup the project on your desktop or collab environment:
+**Desktop**<br/>
+1. Create a virtual environment - I used Python 3.12.1
+2. run pip install -r requirements.txt
+3. Add a env. file to your project containing: OPENAI_API_KEY = "ask me for the key"
+3. check the instruction in the main.ipynb file **Collab**<br/>
+1. Import the collab_requirements.txt into your collab directory - can be found on the left side of the window.
+2. run the first codeblock of the the notebook.
+3. If no error message occured and collab did not ask to restart, you are good to go.
+Otherwise remove lines which seem to produce errors.
+4. Import all the files of the project into google collab.
+Directories need to be the same aswell.

 # Project Overview
 For more details on my work, please refer to the main notebook.
 It provides a clearer explanation of my approach and goals.
 However, this README.md serves as an introduction to the project.